gardener/landscaper/docs/concepts/Glossary.md

   An _ExportExecution_ is the instantiation of a [template](#template) to generate [exports](#export) as part of a [Blueprint](#blueprint).
   These templates contain the instructions which data gets written into the exports and how it might be preprocessed.
-  It is used in list of such execution under the field `exportExecutions` in a blueprint descriptor.
+  They are specified as lists of executions under the field `exportExecutions` in a blueprint descriptor.

 #### _Import_